learn-co-curriculum/dsc-combining-dataframes-pandas-lab/README.md

-Note that the results of this sort of join are dependent upon the position of each table--if we were to make `cards_with_mechanics_df` the right table and `play_requirements_df` the left table and then perform a **_Right Join_**, our results would be the same.
+Note that the results of this sort of join are dependent upon the position of each table--if you were to make `cards_with_mechanics_df` the right table and `play_requirements_df` the left table and then perform a **_Right Join_**, our results would be the same.

 **_Question:_**